Pierrrrrrrr/openmanus/README.md

 1. Copy `.env.example` to `.env` and add `DEEPSEEK_API_KEY`,
    `TELEGRAM_TOKEN` and `TELEGRAM_CHAT_ID` if you are running locally.
-   On Hugging Face Spaces you can set these as repository secrets instead and `start.sh` will keep them intact.
+   **Never commit your real keys**.
+On Hugging Face Spaces, set them as repository secrets instead and `start.sh` will keep them intact.
 2. Start the system with:

 ```bash
 bash start.sh
 ```
-Mixtral is heavy, so if you need a GPU you can run the CLI:
+Mixtral is heavy, so if you need a GPU you can run the CLI.
+DeepSeek will be used automatically if Mixtral fails:

 ```bash
 python god_launcher.py